dmqnr/CS4320-Project/README.md

           pip install sqlalchemy
           pip install psycopg2
 3. Add the jupyter notebook file found in this repository.
 (Jupyter Notebook Python Files/Augur .ipynb)
-4. Run the two cells in the notebook
+4. Run the cells with code in the notebook
 5. DONE!
 6. You can customize the queries if you like.
 They are exactly like SQL queries.